 An offer is deemed to be public in the following circumstances:

-c if the offer is, wholly or partially, preceded or accompanied by a prospecting or a solicitation for investment's intentions from unidentified addressees or promotional material; and
+- if the offer is, wholly or partially, preceded or accompanied by a prospectus or a solicitation for investment from unidentified addressees, or by other promotional material; and

-The application of these criteria to share plans is not always straightforward, the key question lying on the qualification of the plan as an offer of securities.
-For example, 'phantom' stock purchase plans, in principle, should not be qualified as offer of securities, as they do not involve effective acquisition of securities.
+The application of these criteria to share plans is not always straightforward, the key question lying on the qualification of a plan as an offer of securities.
+For example, phantom stock purchase plans in principle should not be qualified as an offer of securities, as they do not involve the effective acquisition of securities.

-If the share purchase plan involves a public offer, a filing will be required with the Portuguese Securities Market Commission (CMVM) and the need to approve a prospectus.
-Acceptances of the offer have to be transmitted through an authorised financial intermediary.
+If the share purchase plan involves a public offer, a filing will be required with the Portuguese Securities Market Commission (CMVM) and a prospectus must be approved.
+Acceptances of an offer have to be transmitted through an authorised financial intermediary.

-In addition to the general rules of information on inside information, issuers and persons acting on their behalf or account have to draw up insiders lists (e.g., lists of persons with access to privileged information), with the law providing for a set of specific duties associated with this obligation (comprising an obligation to include on the list, inter alia, the person's identity, the reasons for their inclusion and the date of inclusion; to keep the list strictly up to date; to inform the relevant person of his or her inclusion on the list and the legal consequences in case of disclosure or misuse of inside information; to keep the list for a period of five years; and to immediately forward the updated list to the CMVM whenever it so requests).
+In addition to the general rules of information on inside information, issuers and persons acting on their behalf or account have to draw up insider lists (e.g., lists of persons with access to privileged information), with the law providing for a set of specific duties associated with this obligation:

 Disclosure of information on remuneration of members of corporate bodies of public companies is subject to statutory law and regulations approved by the CMVM, requiring disclosure of remuneration policies approved on an annual basis to be included in the respective accounts and the corporate governance annual report if applicable.

-Presently there is a statutory principle of 'say on pay' by the shareholders, who are called to review the statement of remuneration policy of members of the corporate bodies.
+Currently, there is a statutory principle of say on pay by shareholders, who are called to review the statement of the remuneration policy of members of the corporate bodies.